ipinfo/cli/README.md

 in releases.
 You need to simply download, unpack and move them to your shell's binary search path.

-The following OS & arch combinations are supported:
+The following OS & arch combinations are supported (if you use one not listed on here, please open an issue):

 ```
 darwin_amd64